b4k0/b4k0/README.md

 - 🔎    &nbsp; Exploring new technologies and developing software applications and cybersecurity solutions.
 - 🎓🎓     &nbsp;Gratuated from M.Sc.
 Digital Systems Security at University of Piraeus.
 - 🎓   &nbsp; Gratuated from Computer Engineering and Informatics Department at University of Patras with an Integrated Master's Degree.
-- 💼     &nbsp; Working as a Junior Cyber Security Engineer/Analyst.
+- 💼     &nbsp; Working as Cyber Security Engineer/Analyst.
-- 💻     &nbsp; Working as a Cyber Security Research Assistant.
+- 💻     &nbsp; Working as Cyber Security Research Assistant.
 - 🌱     &nbsp; Learning more about Cybersecurity, GUI and Web Development.

 <h1></h1>